 When and where to use Doculus Lumus

 You are the expert!
-Doculus Lumus helps you to check travel documents, driving licenses, banknotes, signatures and similar for authenticity, whether you are in a train, a car, a plane or even on the countryside.
+Doculus Lumus helps you to check travel documents, driving licenses, banknotes, signatures and similar for authenticity, whether you are on a train, a car, a plane or even in the countryside.
 Different light modes reveal the security features very well.
-With the RFID transponder check you can verify all currently used passport transponders for correct response.
+With the RFID transponder check, you can verify all currently used passport transponders for the correct response.

 I tested the device with the following functions on historical and modern obsolete passports from my collection and asked friends for a test with their current biometric passports to perform also the RFID Transponder Check.
-Later test was made on the following nine passport models: Italy 2012, China 2012, Germany 2011, Korea 2010, Macao 2010, Hungary 2009, Thailand 2009, USA 2008 and France 2006.
+The later analysis was made on the following nine passport models: Italy 2012, China 2012, Germany 2011, Korea 2010, Macao 2010, Hungary 2009, Thailand 2009, USA 2008, and France 2006.
 The banknote is a 1000 THB Thai note.
 All photos made with an iPhone 5s.

 British Palestine Passport 1937.
-The digital zoom of any camera does allow you a even bigger magnification.
+The digital zoom of any camera does allow you an even bigger magnification.